-In October 2024, Anthropic announced " Computer Use " as a new feature of Claude 3.5 Sonnet.
-This is a feature where the AI model can operate any application by looking at the computer screen (screenshot), moving the mouse, and typing on the keyboard just like humans.
+In October 2024, Anthropic announced “Computer Use” as a new feature of Claude 3.5 Sonnet.
+This is a feature that allows AI models to look at the computer screen (screenshot), move the mouse, and input from the keyboard to operate any application like humans.

 1. What is Computer Use?